daichitt/daichitt/README.md

 # About me
-I'm one of the software developer with 2.5 years of experience who loves technology.
+I'm a software developer with 2.5 years of experience who loves technology.
 I'm currently working with Node.js, React.js, and TypeScript.
 I actively contribute to the success of the start-up company I am currently working with.

 ## Skills